• Retail Logistics

 Often, suppliers are apprehensive to move out of the distributor model because they don’t have the internal logistics infrastructure needed to manage their own retail supply chain.
 However, this model is not scalable.
 This is because suppliers compete for shelf space a distributor already has contracted with the retailer – not the entire shelf or category space.
 Suppliers also don’t have visibility into things like consumer behavior trends and product data because that information is owned by the distributor.
 Once a supplier reaches a high enough volume and has achieved proof of concept, that is the tipping point for a supplier to explore a direct relationship with retailers and engage a retail logistics expert to handle product distribution.

 Anticipating the growth of your company is crucial for continued success.
-Partnering with an integrated retail logistics provider with a consolidation model allows you to implement efficient, flexible supply chain processes that ensure your bottom line is taken care of — leaving you to focus on your core business.
-This is fundamentally different from the distributor model, where control of your brand ends once you hand over the inventory to the distributor.
+Partnering with an integrated retail logistics provider with a retail consolidation model allows you to implement efficient, flexible supply chain processes that ensure your bottom line is taken care of — leaving you to focus on your core business.
+Unlike the distributor model, where control over inventory and retail visibility is often limited once products are handed off, retail consolidation gives suppliers greater control over inventory flow, transportation performance, retailer relationships, and overall supply chain execution.

 Right Arrow